 There is nothing in life that is quite as painful as losing a loved one.
 Sudden death due to a freak accident is particularly jarring especially if the accident could have been avoided.
 Losing a loved one at the hands of someone else’s negligence is emotionally and financially devastating to a family.

 Each state has different laws pertaining to wrongful death causes of action.
-When pursuing a wrongful death claim in Florida, it is imperative that families seek the advice of an experienced Miami wrongful death attorney.
-If you have lost someone due to the negligent actions of another person, call the Law Offices of Prosper Shaked today to have your questions answered and to develop a plan of action to pursue a wrongful death claim.
+When pursuing a wrongful death claim in Florida, it is imperative that families seek the advice of an experienced wrongful death attorney.
+If you have lost someone due to the negligent actions of another person, call Prosper Shaked today to have your questions answered and to develop a plan of action to pursue a wrongful death claim.

 Who Can Recover for Wrongful Death in Miami?